Steamer Officer Biographies

 Clerk.
 The first or chief clerk was a human calculator in charge of the financial management of the steamer.
 The second clerk, or “Mud Clerk”, in the absence of the chief clerk, issued tickets for passage and staterooms, made himself agreeable to the comforts of the passengers, and received and delivered freight on unpaved levees which were usually muddy.
 The reputation of the packet depended greatly upon the esteem in which the captain, clerks and pilots were held by the traveling public.

 Mate.
-The mate directed the work of the deck hands often by dominating the men with curses and brute intimidation.
-It was commonly said that a good mate could curse the black off a crow.
-His vocabulary was enriched with blue-streaked deliveries from all the ports between Pittsburgh and New Orleans.
+The mate directed the work of the deck hands often by dominating the men with brilliant profanity and brute intimidation.
+It was commonly said that a good mate could curse the black off a crow or invent a couple of new blasphemies for a specific occasion.
+His original vocabulary of metaphors and similes was enriched with blue-streaked deliveries from all the ports between Pittsburgh and New Orleans.
+The unending stream of profanity was an art with a rhythm laced with insults and directions for the deck hands.

 License Certification.